XavierAmico/XavierAmico/README.md

 - 🎓 I'm a Computer Science student at the University of Texas Rio Grande Valley.
 - 💻 I specialize in software development, game scripting, and full-stack web applications.
-- 🧠 I love designing systems — from custom bots to game mechanics to CRUD applications.
+- 🧠 I love designing systems, from custom bots to game mechanics to CRUD applications.

 ---